Shipping - 7.4 Loading and unloading

 Load and unload food, livestock/poultry and inputs in a manner that prevents damage, spoilage or contamination from occurring.

-How to Do It
+How to do it

-• Do not load fresh produce with incompatible inputs (for example, pesticides or fuels).
+• Do not load fresh produce with incompatible inputs (for example, pesticides or fuels)

 Take steps to minimize the amount of stomach fill and the amount of manure on hides/feather for livestock and poultry that are shipped for slaughter.
 To do this, consider:

-• Feed withdrawal periods prior to shipping.
+• Feed withdrawal periods prior to shipping

 As stressed animals shed more pathogens, reduce the amount of stress during loading and unloading by:

-• Using ramps,
+• Using ramps

-• Discouraging the use of electric prods.
+• Discouraging the use of electric prods

 • Make sure pre-harvest intervals and withdrawal times have been met before loading and shipping.

-In General
+In general

 • Prior notification of shipments to the next stage may be required.
-Ensure the appropriate documentation requested by the buyer accompanies the load.
+Ensure the appropriate documentation requested by the buyer accompanies the load

 • Keep the information required for traceability of the product that has been shipped, and be prepared to share it if necessary.
-Learn more about the required data to record.
+Learn more about the required data to record

 Be prepared for the auditor to:

-• review production records (for example, pesticide use records, animal health product use records) to verify shipping requirements are met,
+• Review production records (for example, pesticide use records, animal health product use records) to verify shipping requirements are met

-• observe loading and unloading occurring during the audit.?
+• Observe loading and unloading occurring during the audit

 There are few laws that directly impact on food safety regulating loading and unloading practices for agricultural production.
 However, there are various laws that prohibit the transport of certain plants or animals or require permits.
 These are often part of disease management or control regulations.
-As many of these do not have a human food safety implication, such as plant diseases, they are therefore out of the scope of this document.?
+As many of these do not have a human food safety implication, such as plant diseases, they are therefore out of the scope of this page.